Treatment of Mold Inside Walls June 17, 2019 – Posted in: Blog

 Hire pros to test for mold.
 This might come with a but it’s the safest and most effective way to tell whether there’s mold lurking inside your walls.

 Now that you know how to spot mold, it’s time to learn about how to kill mold on walls.

 Removing Mold from Walls

-Depending on the severity of the infestation, cleaning mold from walls may or may not require help from the professionals.
+Depending on the severity of the infestation, cleaning mold from walls may or may not require from the professionals.
 Basically, removing mold behind walls is the same with how to treat mold on wood studs.
 If the mold build-up is on the outer surfaces of your walls, you can safely and conveniently get rid of it using a few solutions like detergents, vinegar-baking soda, or commercial cleaners (find more info here).
 But getting rid of mold inside walls is a different thing.
 It involves tearing down the wall and replacing it.
-It is best to leave it in the hands of professional mold remediation contractors as doing it by yourself could lead to the possibility of drilling or grinding through electrical or plumbing systems.
+It is to leave it in the hands of professional mold remediation contractors as doing it by yourself could lead to the possibility of drilling or grinding through electrical or plumbing systems.